Changes are happening fast in Mexican Immigration these days!

 However, immigration usually considers the time you have left on your FMM to ensure you get an appointment before your FMM expires.

-To save you time and hassles, we have a good directory of immigration facilitators that can schedule your INM appointment ahead of time or help you expedite the process in specific cities of Mexico.
-When you buy our Mexico relocation guide, you get instant access to this directory of contacts.
+To save you time and hassles, we have a good directory of immigration facilitators who can schedule your INM appointment ahead of time online or help you expedite the process in specific cities of Mexico.
+When you buy our COMPLETE Mexico Relocation Guide, you get instant access to this directory of contacts.

 Please consult with your immigration facilitator for this process since each office varies.